-Be aware of any pre-appointment restrictions.
-When you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet.
+Be aware of any restrictions that your healthcare professional wants you to follow before your appointment.
+When you make the appointment, ask if there's anything you need to do in advance, such as avoid certain foods or drinks.

 Make a list of:

-- All medications, vitamins or other supplements you take, including doses
+- All medicines, vitamins or other supplements you take, including the doses.

-- Questions to ask your provider
+- Questions to ask your healthcare team.

-Take a family member or friend along, if possible, to help you remember the information you're given.
+Take a family member or friend along, if you can.
+This person can help you remember the information you're given.

 - What's the most likely cause of my symptoms?